toolleeo/cli-apps/README.md

 * [cue](https://github.com/ravachol/cue) - A command-line music player.
 * [dzr](https://github.com/yne/dzr) - Command Line deezer.com Player for Linux, BSD, Android, Windows.
 * [espeak](http://espeak.sourceforge.net/) - A compact open source software speech synthesizer for English and other languages.
+* [Gomu](https://github.com/issadarkthing/gomu) - Gomu is intuitive, powerful CLI music player.
+It has embedded scripting language and event hook to enable user to customize their config extensively.
 * [Instant Music Downloader](https://github.com/yask123/Instant-Music-Downloader) - Instantly download any song!
 * [kord](https://github.com/synestematic/kord) - A python framework that provides programmers with a simple api for the creation of music-based applications.
 * [maestro-cli](https://github.com/PrajwalVandana/maestro-cli) - A command-line tool to play songs (or any audio, really) in the terminal.